 “Aunt Sophie!”
 I cried out hopefully.

-The singing stopped and the stout woman in the calico dress stood up and turned around.
-A smile exploded across her face.
+The singing stopped and the stout woman in the calico dress turned around.
+A smile burst upon her face.

-“Lordy?” she blurted, dumping her bounty into a basket and rushing to embrace me.
+“Lordy?” she blurted, dropping her bounty and rushing to embrace me.

 I’d never felt so loved.

 She’d introduced me to her man, Sam.
-I never knew if they were married in the eyes of anyone but themselves, and it didn’t seem to matter.
+I didn’t know if they were married in the eyes of anyone but themselves, and it didn’t seem to matter.
 What I did know, was they were partners, friends, and playmates.
-You got buzzed just being around them and their zeal for life.
+You got high just being around them and their zeal for life.

-Yes, I thought, taking another belt of Sophie’s Best, that was a great time, then passed the bottle to the old man sitting silent beside me.
+Yes, I thought, taking another belt of Sophie’s Best, that was a great time, then passed the bottle to the old man sitting silently beside me.

-I turned to see a cluster of men behind us.
+A cluster of men had gathered behind us.
 They seemed to be waiting in expectation.
-Sam handed the closest man the bottle and looked them over as the hooch was passed from mouth to mouth.
+Sam turned, smiled, and handed his bottle to the closest man.
+As the hooch was passed from mouth to mouth.
 I found myself slightly miffed.
 I was really enjoying Sophie’s Best and wasn’t in the mood to share.
-However, being the cause of the mess in front of us, I said nothing.
+However, being the cause of the mess before us, I said nothing.

-“Well,” sighed Sam, “this was Sophie’s place, her way to serve the world.
+“Well,” Sam sighed, “this was Sophie’s place, her way to serve the world.
 Now she’s gone.
 Seems it’s the stand’s time to go too.”

 There were anxious looks between the men, throats cleared and feet shuffled in the dust.

 After a long, awkward silence Sam realized the real issue at hand.
-He looked up and smiled.
+He looked up and laughed.